Teen idol: 1990s

 The Backstreet Boys' popularity grew in 1997 with "Everybody (Backstreet's Back)," a song produced by Max Martin.
 Opting against joining a girl band, Britney Spears released the music video "...Baby One More Time" in 1998 on MTV, which pushed her into the public consciousness.
 Her first album of the same name made its debut at the top of Billboards charts, and became the world's best-selling album by a teenage solo artist.
 Before she turned 20 years, Spears was also recognized by the Guinness World Records as the best-selling teenage artist.
 Spears and Billie Piper also became the youngest artists to have accumulated more number-one songs in the UK singles chart.

 After the movie Clueless (1995), Alicia Silverstone became a teen idol.
 The 1997 film Titanic made Leonardo DiCaprio a teen idol; during "Leo-Mania" his face appeared on many teen magazines.
 Fraternal twin sisters and actresses Ashley Olsen and Mary-Kate Olsen were major tween idols and as they grew up they later became teen idols during the 1990s.
+Blossom actor Joey Lawrence was a major hit playing the titular character's brother, even having a top 20 hit in 1993.